TRANSPORTATION OF DANGEROUS GOODS

 - The use of Schedules 1, 2 and 3

 - Means of Containment

-- Emergency Response Plan
+- Emergency Response Plan and Reporting

-Developed a clear understanding of the above topics, participated in group discussions and exercises and completed a written exam.
+Upon conclusion of the course, participants will have; developed a comprehensive understanding of the above topics, and participated in group discussions and exercises, and completed a written exam.

-ATTENTION HEALTH AND SAFETY MANAGERS
+ATTENTION HEALTH AND SAFETY ADVISORS/EMPLOYERS:

 accordance to the TDG Act 1992; and Transportation of Dangerous Goods Regulations up to and including SOR/2008- 34 (Amendment 6).